Author: Bill Doogue

 - You kept the required records.

-- You lost the records, but you took reasonable precautions to prevent losing the records, and it was impossible to get a substitute records.
+- You lost the records, but you took reasonable precautions to prevent losing the records, and it was impossible to get substitute records.